-If we have a personal problem with another group member, we will approach the Guide first in order to facilitate the confrontation.
+If we have a personal problem with another group member, we will approach the Guide first to facilitate the confrontation.

-Once you have a list that the group is happy with type it up and send it round the group.
-You could simply put it into a group chat or print copies of it out to share at the next gathering.
+Once you have a list that the group is happy with, type it up, and send it round the group.
+You could insert it into a group chat or print copies of it out to share at the next Gathering.

 Advice for You

-Holding a space for open and honest discussion can be challenging.
-Relational disputes will arise, and it is better to anticipate and embrace this rather than avoid it.
+Holding space for open and honest discussion can be challenging.
+Relational disputes will arise, so it is better to anticipate and embrace this rather than avoid it.
 Below are some things for you to consider as you support your group to navigate confrontation:

 Don’t take it personally

-As Group Guide you need to support the right for your members to hold different perspectives.
-This takes courage and an ability to step back and reflect what you are hearing.
-Often this requires listening to the subtext of the conversation and drawing that out.
+As Group Guide, you need to support the right for your members to hold different perspectives.
+This takes courage, as well as an ability to step back and reflect what you are hearing.
+Often you will need to listen to the subtext of the conversation and draw that out.
 It is possible to walk that line gently but boldly.